deepinx/iqiyi-vid-challenge/README.md

 3. Use ``python genfeat.py`` to re-save the extracted model features for training the MLP network.

-4. Use ``train_mlp.py`` to train the MLP network for face ID recognition.
+4. Run ``train_mlp.py`` to train the MLP network for face ID recognition.

-5. Use ``python predict.py`` to predict face ID using the trained MLP network and save results.
+5. Run ``python predict.py`` to predict face ID using the trained MLP network and save results.

-6. Use ``python output.py`` to output the final submissions for IQIYI-VID Challenge.
+6. Run ``python output.py`` to output the final submissions for IQIYI-VID Challenge.

 ## License